 Hybrid teaching technology should work the way teachers work, not the other way around.
 It should also be able to meet the evolving needs of teachers and students.
 We’re taking a look at examples of essential technology to help make hybrid teaching easier and more successful.

 Essential Technology for Hybrid Teaching

-Whether this is in the physical classroom, or the student’s home space, there are many benefits of interactive technology in the classroom.
+Whether this is in the physical classroom or the student’s home space, there are many benefits of interactive technology in the classroom.
 These are the technologies you should have in order to enable successful hybrid learning.
-Also keep in mind, while you should have at least one or more, you don’t necessarily have to have every single technology if they are not accessible for you.
-You also don’t need to complete your hybrid teaching set up right off the bat, you can build it out over time as your budget or space allows.
+Also keep in mind, while you should have at least one or more, you don’t necessarily have to have every single technology if they are not accessible to you.
+You also don’t need to complete your hybrid classroom setup right off the bat, you can build it out over time as your budget or space allows.

 Computers and Laptops

 A desktop computer or a laptop is required for hybrid teaching and learning.
 Many modern classrooms can implement hybrid learning with just laptops.
 Though it is not ideal, it is possible.
 Computers are great because they are very versatile and powerful.

 Computers are often used for note-taking, writing, and independent research.
 What is also great is that many laptops have built-in microphones and video technology.
 Some even have student packages that include Microsoft 365 or other software for student work.
 Computers are also great for connectivity between classmates and instructors.